jlukecarlson/Telugu-Language-Research-Project/Monolingual_Data/README.md

-## Monolingual_Data
+## monolingual_data

 Large sources of content written in Telugu script available on the internet

 ## File Structure

-`Dumps.md` contains instructions on how to download Telugu data dumps
+`sources.md` contains instructions on how to download widely-available Telugu data dumps